Refugee rescue off Indonesian coast highlights plight of Rohingya minority

 It was also a reflection of what the U.N. refugee agency says is a growing trend: More Rohingya refugees, many of whom now live in packed, squalid camps in Bangladesh, are taking risky sea journeys to escape those conditions and seek better lives.

-According to the UNHCR, 2020 was the deadliest year for refugee journeys across the Bay of Bengal and Andaman Sea since the agency began monitoring casualties in the region, with more than 200 people dead or missing.
+According to UNHCR, 2020 was the deadliest year for refugee journeys across the Bay of Bengal and Andaman Sea since the agency began monitoring casualties in the region, with more than 200 people dead or missing.
 At least 3,000 Rohingya attempted sea voyages from January 2020 to June 2021, the agency said, and more than two-thirds of the passengers were women and children.

 The Bay of Bengal forms the northeastern part of the Indian Ocean and shares borders with Bangladesh, India, Myanmar and Sri Lanka.
 Hundreds of thousands of Rohingya Muslims fled to Bangladesh from Rakhine state in Myanmar, a Buddhist-majority country, when the military launched what it said was a clearance operation targeting local militants.